kasper-piskorski/docs/pages/documentation/1-the-basics/mindmaps-basics.md

 Instances of the four meta-types described above can be subclassed.
 For example, subclasses of `person` (which is an instance of the meta-type EntityType) could be `man` and `woman`.
 This simple subclassing allows us to expand and deepen our schema to whatever granularity of detail is needed.

-{% include note.html content="In a Grakn graph, we use the shorthand `sub ('subclass')` when referring to sub-typing or specialisation. <br />
+{% include note.html content="In Grakl, we use the shorthand `sub ('subclass')` when referring to sub-typing or specialisation. <br />
 For example, `man sub person`. <br />
 We use the shorthand `isa` ('is a') to represent the type relationship. <br />
 For example, `car isa vehicle`.